vasumahesh1/CentralizedClimateControlMod/README.md

 - Air Climate Unit
 - Air Vents

 We connect these machines through Pipes.
 The Mod also manages various Pipe Networks that the user can create.
-It also maintains air as a form of currency/electricity by generating it at intakes and exhausting it at Vents.
+It also maintains air just like electricity by generating it at Intakes and exhausting it at Vents.

 The Mod calculates two Efficiencies which are:
 - Thermal Efficiency